On this page

 Cyber security problems you might encounter in your business include:

-• Hackers capturing personal data if you are sharing information over a wireless internet network that isn't properly protected
+- hackers capturing personal data if you're sharing information over a wireless internet network that isn't properly protected

-How you can improve cyber security in your business?
+How can I improve cyber security in my business?

 There are some basic things you can do to improve cyber security in your business:

 - Use an up-to-date virus scanner on all your computers.

 - Make sure your wireless internet networks are password protected and secure.

 - Don't open email attachments from sources you don't trust.